-Warm colors convey a welcome and cosy feeling.
-For interiors of homes, hotels, guest-houses and for even some of the restaurants, use warm white to yellow lights for the ambient lighting.
+Warm colors convey a welcome and cozy feeling.
+For interiors of homes, hotels, guest-houses, and for even some of the restaurants, use warm white to yellow lights for the ambient lighting.
 This looks inviting and comfortable.
 Is it a wonder that hotel rooms on most travel sites are lit up in warm shades?
-In fact, some travel agencies insist on tying up with only those hotels that have warm colored lighting installed.
+In fact, some travel agencies insist on tying up with only those hotels that have warm-colored lighting installed.

 Natural light with just a bit of warmth looks the best to me.
 Even when I capture natural light photographs of home interiors, I prefer to have a couple of warm lights switched on.

 What to do in a hospital reception setting?
 Should it be welcoming warm or cool and clinically clean?
 I recommend using your own decision.
-Last photograph that I took of such a place had mixed lighting.
-The ambient light from the windows during day time, highlighted the sparkling tiled floor and a warm spotlight from the top added a touch of warmth to the reception desk.
+The last photograph that I took of such a place had mixed lighting.
+The ambient light from the windows during the daytime highlighted the sparkling tiled floor and a warm spotlight from the top added a touch of warmth to the reception desk.

 (Coffee Table and Chairs – It was photographed from a very difficult angle while trying to keep the chairs and table in the center.
 The photograph looks nice but not all that inviting.
 Maybe a coffee-cup and a book on the table would have done the job.
 I’ll have to photograph it again.
 Another thing to try is HDR with this composition.
 The wonderful view from the window is lost in this photograph)

 There are just two simple rules to this – High contrast gives an attractive feeling to the interiors.
 Brightness is mood-lifting and makes the place jolly.